Application Process & Requirements

 What are your admission requirements?

 We have no required minimum GPA or GRE for admission.
-These factors are important, and they will be taken into account.
-On the other hand, they will be considered in combination with all other aspects of your application materials.
+While these factors will be considered in combination with all other aspects of your appliation materials, there is no required minimum score and in particular, the GRE score is an optional component.
 Other factors that will be seriously considered include personal statements that illustrate the applicant's understanding of what graduate work in political science entails and that make the case for why the applicant's interests and the strengths of the department at WashU are particularly compatible.
 Strong, detailed letters of recommendation that also illustrate these points are particularly useful to the admissions committee.
 We currently offer admission to approximately 10% of our applicant pool.

 Can I receive an MA in Political Science from Washington University?